ja-guzzle/docs/docs/Tutorials/Ingest from storage account to delta table.md

 # Perform Validations and Transformations on the Dataset to check the accuracy of Data

-The next step would be to perform Validations and Transformations on the Data .
+The next step would be to perform Validations and Transformations on the Data.
 This is done to mitigate any project defects and will produce the best results possible.
-Guzzle helps in making Data Integration a much quicker process as it Automates the Validation Process.
+Guzzle helps in making Data Engineering a much quicker process as it Automates the Validation Process.

 1. Enter the Name of the Column you would like to perform the Validation or Transformation on.